Learning Outcomes

 SQE1 Syllabus

-- the distinction between positive and restrictive (negative) covenants
+- the nature of freehold covenants, the distinction between positive and restrictive covenants, and the “hand-in-pocket” test

 Test Your Knowledge